zeroc-ice/ice/cpp/BuildInstructionsLinux.md

 This will build the Ice core libraries, services, and tests.

-### 32-bit Source Builds on Linux x86_64

-By default, builds on x86_64 are 64-bit.
-To perform a 32-bit build on an x86_64 Linux system, set the environment variable `LP64` to no, as shown below:

-    $ export LP64=no
+### Build configurations and platforms

+The C++ source tree supports multiple build configurations and platforms.
+To see the supported configurations and platforms:

+    make print V=supported-configs
+    make print V=supported-platforms

+To build all the supported configurations and platforms:

+    make CONFIGS=all PLATFORMS=all

 ### C++11 mapping

-The C++ source tree supports two different language mappings (C++98 and C++11), the default build uses the C++98 map.
+The C++ source tree supports two different language mappings (C++98 and C++11), the default build uses the C++98 mapping.
 The C++11 mapping is a new mapping that uses the new language features.

-To build the new C++11 mapping, set the environment variable `CPP11_MAPPING` to yes, as shown below:
+To build the new C++11 mapping, use build configurations which are prefixed with `cpp11`, for example:

-    $export CPP11_MAPPING=yes
+    make CONFIGS=cpp11-shared

 ## Installing a C++ Source Build